jonnypeace/PyLockr/README.md

 * Testing.
 I'm one person, learning as I go.
 * No mandatory requirement for HTTPS, but I would highly recommend using HTTPS.
 * Uncertain how imports from other password managers will work.
-Only tested with Brave browser and Vaultwarden
+Only tested with Brave browser, firefox and Vaultwarden
 * Documentation.
 This might take some time to get right, but it is a simple web app, and hopefully i've explained most of it.
 * No 2FA.
 I've been on the fence with this, but it's probably needed.
 I have planned to use this behind wireguard, in isolation, behind reverse proxies etc etc. Not everyone will do this though, so if you really want this let me know.